DeeNewcum/dotfiles/README.md

 I use 5 unix boxes on a daily basis, so checking in my dotfiles is a must.

 I often work in Ubuntu, RHEL, and Solaris.
-That's Solaris 9, on boxes I don't control so can't install a modern GNU toolset, so there are various tricks in here to try to coerce Solaris 9 to behave in similar ways to more modern OS's.
+And that's Solaris 9, on boxes I don't control so I can't install a modern GNU toolset, so there are various tricks here to coerce Solaris 9 to behave in similar ways to modern OS's.

 ## General structure ##

 Setup.pl is designed to be run repeatedly.
-Run setup.pl, manually fix the problems that it notes, run setup.pl, ... repeat until it doesn't report any issues.
+Run setup.pl, manually fix the problems that it notes, run setup.pl ... repeat until it doesn't report any issues.

 Setup.pl recognizes three different ways that the settings in ~/dotfiles/ can be incorporated into the working versions: